intendednull/yewdux/README.md

 ### Properties with Shared State

-Get shared state in custom props with `SharedState`.
+Implement `SharedState` to get shared state in any properties.
 ```rust
 #[derive(Clone, Properties)]
 pub struct Props {